3 arrested on suspicion of robbing T-Mobile

-SAN DIEGO — Three suspects, including a juvenile, were in custody Saturday morning, suspected of the armed robbery of a T-Moile store in the Redwood Village area of San Diego.
+SAN DIEGO — Three people, including a juvenile, were in custody Saturday morning, suspected of the armed robbery of a T-Moile store in the Redwood Village area of San Diego.

-It was unclear what was taken before the suspect was last seen running out of the store, then westbound on University Avenue, Heims said.
+It was unclear what was taken before the robber was last seen running out of the store, then westbound on University Avenue, Heims said.

 Police received information regarding a possible suspect vehicle, which was found stopped at an undisclosed location.
-Three suspects, including a juvenile, were taken into custody, Heims said.
+Three people, including a juvenile, were taken into custody, Heims said.

 Anyone who witnessed this robbery was asked to call the department’s robbery detectives at 619-531-2299.